Message from the Clinical Trials Director:

 In a clinical trial, participants receive specific interventions according to the research plan or protocol created by the investigators.
 Clinical trials may compare a new medical approach to a standard one that is already available, to a placebo that contains no active ingredients, or to no intervention.
 When a new product or approach is being studied, the goal is to determine whether it will be helpful, harmful, or no different than available alternatives (including no intervention).
 The investigators try to determine the safety and efficacy of the intervention by measuring certain outcomes in the participants.

 We have a critical need for volunteers for these studies.
-If you are interested in participating in a clinical trial being run by the department of Ophthalmology please visit the participate tab above.
+If you are interested in participating in a clinical trial being run by the department of Ophthalmology please contact the clinical trials study team members listed in the column to the right.

 Who Can Participate in a Clinical Study?